pawal/torrent-tracker/README.md

 | **RDAP** (`--rdap`, default on) | authoritative network name, holder organisation, country | one HTTPS request per address, throttled to `--rdap-interval` (1 s) |
 | **MaxMind** (`--geoip-db PATH`, off) | city and coordinates | local `.mmdb`, needs a free GeoLite2 account |

-Cymru alone covers the common case and is fast: 448 addresses in about 34 s.
-RDAP is authoritative but rate-limited, so it is the slow part.
-Turn it off with `--rdap=false` if you only want AS and country.

-RDAP finds the right registry from IANA's bootstrap tables (`data.iana.org/rdap/`), fetched once and cached, instead of going through a third-party redirector.
+Cymru alone covers the common case: 448 addresses in about 34 s.
+RDAP is authoritative but rate-limited, so it is the slow part; `--rdap=false` if AS and country are enough.
+RDAP finds the right registry from IANA's bootstrap tables (`data.iana.org/rdap/`), fetched once and cached, rather than through a third-party redirector.

-Enrichment runs after each collection pass under `serve`, capped at `--enrich-batch` addresses (250) per pass, and refreshes anything older than `--enrich-max-age` (30 days).
-Prefixes change hands slowly and the registries are rate-limited, so there is nothing to gain from checking more often.

-If an address changes origin AS between refreshes, that goes into the change feed as `asn_changed` against every tracker pointing at it.
-A host quietly moving from one provider to another is worth knowing about.
-A lookup that simply fails to determine the AS is not treated as a move.
+Under `serve`, enrichment runs after each collection pass, capped at `--enrich-batch` (250) addresses, and refreshes anything older than `--enrich-max-age` (30 days).
+An address that changes origin AS is an `asn_changed` against every tracker pointing at it; a lookup that simply fails to determine the AS is not a move.

 `trackerd networks` summarises where the tracked hosts actually live: